alasca-association/tarook/docs/managed-services/prometheus/prometheus-stack.rst

 `Grafana helm chart <https://github.com/grafana/helm-charts/tree/main/charts/grafana>`__ with the version that comes with the current kube-prometheus-stack helm chart version.
+Grafana is not enabled by default, you can enable it in the
+:ref:`Prometheus configuration<cluster-configuration.prometheus-configuration>`.

 Custom dashboards and datasources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~